 Many researchers may include, in their testing strategy, a cathodic conditioning step on the sample prior to or at the beginning of the test run by starting the scan at a potential far below the pre-measured open circuit potential (OCP).
 The effect of such conditioning is to cathodically strip the existing native oxide layer from the metal surface and then allow a new passive layer to form within the solution.
 This newly-formed (solution-driven) oxide layer may be very similar to the air-formed coating, but it is not necessarily the same.
-The intent of these current studies is to evaluate the material 'as-is' in their postmachining state and with their air-formed oxide layers in their original condition as this is considered to be more representative of the material that is actually utilized to assemble the ECLSS structures.
+The intent of these current studies is to evaluate the material 'as-is' in their postmachining state and with their air-formed oxide layers in their original condition.
+This is considered to be more representative of the material that is actually utilized to assemble the ECLSS structures.

 In any event, the air-formed oxide layer will tend to adapt to the new environment over the first few minutes of immersion, possibly undergoing slight changes in surface composition and/or microstructure.
-Since cathodic conditioning is not applied to ECLSS components prior to immersion in the ECLSS fluids on the ISS, such treatments are considered to be inapplicable and possibly misleading regarding the goals of these experiments.
-Alternatively, our preparation approach included vigorous rinsing steps for the samples in DI water and organic solvent followed by 24 hours of ambient air drying under controlled conditions (68°-72°F, 40-60% R.H.) in order to encourage a clean, robust natural passive layer to form on the surfaces prior to testing.
+Since pre-immersion cathodic conditioning is not applied to the actual ECLSS structures and components assembled for the ISS (and would probably be impossible to accomplish), such laboratory treatments are considered to be inapplicable and possibly misleading regarding the goals of these experiments.
+Alternatively, our preparation approach included vigorous rinsing steps for the samples in DI water and organic solvent followed by 24 hours of ambient air drying under common atmospheric conditions (68°-72°F, 40-60% R.H.) in order to encourage a clean, robust natural passive layer to form on the surfaces prior to testing.
 When available, a few complementary test samples were intentionally subjected to negative cathodic voltages during cyclic testing as part of the overall evaluation approach in order to better understand the effects of extreme corrosive applications.